 Happy New Year!
 Enjoy the above track; here’s the backstory (and some real talk)…

 2025 was heavy.
 The current, stressful sociopolitical theatre has dealt me a couple direct blows re: my UNESCO-related media project.
-Plus, I haven’t been able to move around like I’m used to, since taking on responsibility for my octogenarian mom as live-in, primary caregiver (my big bro Kevin is invaluable support).
-It’s my honor, duty, blessing, and a labor of love.
+Plus, I haven’t been able to move around like I’m used to, since taking on primary caregiver responsibility for my octogenarian mom.
+It’s my honor, duty, blessing, and a labor of love (and my big brother Kevin is invaluable support).
 But I also had to release a very cool, international job prospect, consistent with my Cultural Ambassador activities.

 This slideshow requires JavaScript.